 5 things that could be harming your relationships

 Sometimes we do things with the expectation that they’ll bring connection and strengthen our relationships, without realising that they’re doing more harm than good.
-Here’s a list of five counter-intuitive things that I often did without realising they were harming my relationships:
+Here’s a list of five things that I used to do regularly, without even realising the counter-intuitive ways that they were harming my relationships:

 1) Agreeing to do what they want to make them happy

-When we put our own needs aside to focus on what we perceive they want, we miss opportunities for authenticity.
-We hide part of ourselves or deny our true longings.
+When we put our own needs aside to focus on what we perceive other people want, we miss so many opportunities for authenticity.
+We end up hiding part of ourselves, and the other person doesn’t get the chance to see us as we really are.

+And we deny our true longings, putting up with less than what we really want, and often not even communicating what that is.
 Over time this can lead to resentment, or loneliness.
-We come to believe they don’t really know us or understand what’s important to us.
+We come to believe that the other person doesn’t really know us or understand what’s important to us.

 I sometimes think of this as a gendered thing: many of us women were subtly conditioned, growing up, to value putting others before ourselves. . .although of course this type of behaviour can show up across all genders, and I don’t want to reinforce any stereotypes here!